SiENcE/yarnparser/README.md

 ## Limitations

-- The parser handles choices up from level 2 at the same level.
-Level 2 & 3 are put on the same level in the structure.
-Via ident you can still put them on a different level in your interpreter.
+- The parser treats choices at level 2 and above as being on the same level.
+In the structure, levels 2 and 3 are placed together.
+However, using indentation, you can still assign them different levels in your interpreter.

 Test Sample:
 ```
 -> Choice 2: health